rev-net/memo/memo.md

 Openly accounted-for fundraises and revenues should outcompete everything by enabling:

-- **Scaled Participation:** Global community with vested interests accelerates growth.
+- **Scaled Participation:** Flexible and potentially global community with vested interests.
 - **Full Transparency:** Public code and accounting is more trustworthy and easier to cooperate with.
 - **Cost Efficiency:** Many managerial expenses are not needed when there are no secrets or artificial barriers to progress.